 Welcome to the University of Manitoba - western Canada's first university.
-Founded more than 137 years ago, and located in the heart of the country, we are the region’s largest and only research intensive university offering over 100 degrees, diplomas, and certificates – more than 60 at the undergraduate level including professional disciplines such as medicine, law, and engineering.
+Founded nearly 140 years ago, and located in the heart of the country, we are the region’s largest and only research intensive university offering over 100 degrees, diplomas, and certificates – more than 60 at the undergraduate level including professional disciplines such as medicine, law, and engineering.

-Our energetic university community is comprised of close to 30,000 students, 8,700 faculty and staff, and 190,000 alumni.
-Nearly 13 per cent of our current students are international, representing close to 104 countries.
+Our energetic university community is comprised of close to 30,000 students, over 8,900 faculty and staff, and 133,000 alumni.
+Over 16 per cent of our current students are international, representing 115 countries.

 Our university stimulates over $1.8 billion in economic activity in the province, and we are leaders in Manitoba’s knowledge economy with groundbreaking research in areas such as nanotechnology, functional foods and nutraceuticals, HIV/AIDS, and climate change.